sadrahkm/Enigma-Machine/README.md

 ![](screenshot.png)

 ## Installation
-Clone the repository
+Clone the repository.
 ```
 git clone https://github.com/sadrahkm/Enigma-Machine
 cd Enigma-Machine
 ```
-Start php server
+Start php server.
 ```
 php -S localhost:8000 -t .
 ```
-Now you can visit the website on port 8000 of you localhost.
+Now you can visit the website on port 8000 of your localhost.